r-spacex/SpaceX-API/README.md

       "https://live.staticflickr.com/65535/32829382467_087d024428_o.jpg"
     ]
   },
   "details": "SpaceX's 17th Commercial Resupply Services mission for NASA out of a total of 20 contracted flights, this mission brings essential supplies to the International Space Station using SpaceX's reusable Dragon 1 spacecraft.
 The external payloads for this mission include Orbital Carbon Observatory 3 and Space Test Program-Houston 6.
 The Falcon 9 launches from SLC-40 at Cape Canaveral AFS.
-The booster was expected to land at LZ-1, however, due to the ongoing investigation and clean-up following the Crew Dragon testing incident, it is likely to land on OCISLY instead.\n    ", "upcoming": false,
+The booster was expected to land at LZ-1, however, due to the ongoing investigation and clean-up following the Crew Dragon testing incident, it is likely to land on OCISLY instead.", "upcoming": false,
   "static_fire_date_utc": "2019-04-27T07:23:00.000Z",
   "static_fire_date_unix": 1556349780,